 Value shopping – The front of the market is covered by food stalls but as you cross half the market, rest half is taken over by a lot of trinket, cosmetics, clothes and footwear shops which offer a great deal on local stuff.

 - Almost all the food served here is seafood which rules out your concern about Halal or not.

-- Fruit is a great way to go.
+- The fruit is a great way to go.

-- The beef being served here is real treat and carries a halal mark on most of the carts, if you are still in doubt just smile and ask,”halal?”
+- The beef being served here is a real treat and carries a halal mark on most of the carts if you are still in doubt just smile and ask, “halal?”